-Sermon - 01-31-21 Ps 111; Dt 18:15-20; 1 Cor 8:1-13; Mk 1:21-28 New Teaching - with Authority
+Message - 01-28-24 New Teaching - with Authority Ps 111; Dt 18:15-20; 1 Cor 8:1-13; Mk 1:21-28

-The World Is Too Much with Us By William Wordsworth "The world is too much with us; late and soon, Getting and spending, we lay waste our powers;- Little we see in Nature that is ours; We have given our hearts away, a sordid boon!" (poetryfoundation.org)
+The World Is Too Much with Us

+By William Wordsworth

+"The world is too much with us; late and soon,

+Getting and spending, we lay waste our powers;

+Little we see in Nature that is ours;

+We have given our hearts away, a sordid boon!"

+(poetryfoundation.org)

 I believe Wordsworth expresses our heartache over the urban and suburban monstrosity we have built.
 What the poet calls "the world" has pulled away from our very source of breath and vitality.
-Worldly philosophers and the wise stop short of acknowledging that we are part of a spiritual reality.
-That sense of true belonging comes to us through communing with our God and the natural world God created, and with one another.
+Worldly philosophers don't want to admit that we belong to a spiritual reality.
+That true sense of belonging comes to us through communing with our God and the natural world God created, and with one another.
 Have modern human beings cut off their nose to spite their face?
 Do we refuse to recognize that we are part of a wonderful creation?
 We are part of everything we see, aren't we?
 You are a created being, you are God-breathed.
 Made in His image - and remade, reborn in Jesus Christ.
-That is the new teaching - the good news.
+That is the new teaching - the good news that brings transformation.